nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 Network access?
 The same answer Nix already gives: fetching is separated from building.
 A recording proxy content-addresses everything a build fetches on first run; forever after, the "network" is a replay of pinned bytes, and anything off-script fails closed.
+(The first run is trust-on-first-use; so is the human transcribing a fixed-output hash into a Nix expression.)
 Most ecosystems have already converged on fetch/build separation anyway, through vendoring, offline flags, and lockfiles.
 We just enforce it at the boundary.

 Determinism?
 It was never the store path's doing.
-Build identity here is input-addressed, keyed on the atom's closure and toolchain exactly as a Nix derivation is keyed on its inputs, so you get one cached, signed result per build intent whether or not upstream's build is bit-for-bit reproducible.
+Build identity here is input-addressed, keyed on the declared closure and toolchain exactly as a Nix derivation is keyed on its inputs, so you get one cached, signed result per build intent whether or not upstream's build is bit-for-bit reproducible.
 Reproducibility is the sandbox's job, and the residual